How many standing Statutory Auditors and how many alternate Statutory Auditors are there?

 By slate voting system, pursuant to Article 28 of the By-Laws.

-Pursuant to Article 28 of the By-Laws, the Shareholders’ Meeting appoints the Chairman of the Board of Statutory Auditors among the effective Auditors drawn out from the candidate slates other than that which received the majority of votes.
+Please, note that pursuant to Article 28 of the By-Laws, the Shareholders’ Meeting appoints the Chairman of the Board of Statutory Auditors among the standing Statutory Auditors drawn out from the candidate slates other than that which received the majority of votes.

 Who can propose slates for the Board of Statutory Auditors?

 Shareholders with more than 1% of the share capital, or the different extent fixed by Consob with its regulation.

 Why is the Board of Statutory Auditors nominated by slate voting system?

 To ensure the representation of all shareholders (relevant and minority shareholders).